sourmash-bio/sourmash/paper.md

 to support new database types and many more command line functions.
 In particular, sourmash now has robust support for both Jaccard similarity and containment calculations, which enables analysis and comparison of data sets of different sizes, including large metagenomic samples.
+As of v4.4, sourmash can convert these to estimated Average Nucleotide Identity (ANI) values, which can provide improved biological context to sketch comparisons.

 # Statement of Need